Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 We updated the two parameters with the values producing the lowest logloss.
 max_depth = 2 and min_child_weight = 19

-b.
-Parameters: subsample and colsample
+b. *Parameters*: subsample and colsample

 ![](Hyperparameter_tuning_images/subsample_gridsearch.png)
 ![](Hyperparameter_tuning_images/subsample_output1.png)